 Samples for chlorophyll-a and phaeopigments were collected in calibrated 138 ml polyethylene bottles and filtered onto Whatman GF/F filters.
-The pigments were extracted with a cold extraction technique in 90% acetone (Venrick and Hayward, 1984), and the fluorescence determined before and after acidification with a Turner Designs fluorometer (Yentsch and Menzel, 1963; Holm-Hansen et al., 1965).
+The pigments were extracted with a cold extraction technique in 90% acetone (Venrick and Hayward, 1984), and the fluorescence determined before and after acidification with a Turner Designs Fluorometer Model 10-AU-005-CE (Yentsch and Menzel, 1963; Holm-Hansen et al., 1965).

 Evaluation of the water sample data involved comparisons with the CTD cast profiles, adjacent stations and consideration of the variation of a property as a function of density or depth and the relationships with other properties (Klein, 1973).
-Estimates of precision of the standard techniques are given in SIO (1991).
+Precision estimates for the routine analyses were made on CalCOFI cruise 9003 and are reported in SIO Ref.
+91-4.